wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/config-file.rst

 customization.logo.healthcheck
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Define the name of the healthcheck logo saved in the path ``/plugins/wazuh/public/assets/``.
+Define the name of the health check logo saved in the path ``/plugins/wazuh/public/assets/``.

 +--------------------+----------------------------+
 | **Default value**  | ''                         |